sen-tou/stvbyr-tech/content/blog/mount-volumes-with-sshfs-in-manjaro-from-synology.md

    - `identityfile`: Here we specify the keyless ssh key that will be used to communicate with the synology (the pub key needs to added to `authorized_keys` as done in the tutorial)
-5. The last two options are integers that control backup (first digit) that should apparently not used anymore and file system check (second digit) which controls the fsck behavior which is turned off.
+5. `0 0` are integers that control backup (first digit) that should apparently not used anymore and file system check (second digit) which controls the fsck behavior which is turned off

 With all that done we can now `sudo mount -a` to load the mount immediately.
 If that worked you can try to restart your system now to see if it connects properly.
 If not you have to tinker a little more, good luck 🙈.

 Note: There is an option `delay_connect` that will delay mounting the volume as long as don't request it.
 This will make it so that if you don't access your mount that the connection will not be established.
+You can add this to the options if you need this functionality.

 ## Closing